Pacer Swan SOS Flex (January) ETF (BATS:PSFD) Stock Price Down 0.3%

-Pacer Swan SOS Flex (January) ETF (BATS:PSFD – Get Free Report)’s stock price fell 0.3% during trading on Tuesday .
-The stock traded as low as $27.20 and last traded at $27.20.
-2,760 shares changed hands during trading, The stock had previously closed at $27.30.
+Shares of Pacer Swan SOS Flex (January) ETF (BATS:PSFD – Get Free Report) were down 0.3% on Tuesday .
+The company traded as low as $27.20 and last traded at $27.20.
+Approximately 2,760 shares were traded during trading, The stock had previously closed at $27.30.

 The Pacer Swan SOS Flex (January) ETF (PSFD) is an exchange-traded fund that is based on the SPDR S&P 500 ETF Trust index.
 The fund aims for specific buffered losses and capped gains on SPDR S&P 500 ETF over a specific holdings period.
 The actively-managed fund holds options and collateral.
 PSFD was launched on Dec 22, 2020 and is managed by Pacer.